-In this stage, we look to the to make clear what they are collectively aspiring to achieve for the organisation during the next OKR period.
+In this stage, we look to the team to make clear what they are collectively aspiring to achieve for the organisation during the next OKR period.

 As well as what challenges they see themselves facing (things they can overcome) and the potential blockers preventing their success (things they are powerless against).

-These items together should give us a much better idea of what the consider as being the key that should be dealt with over the coming OKR period, and the issues that need to be addressed.
+These items together should give us a much better idea of what the team consider as being the key initiatives that should be dealt with over the coming OKR period, and the issues that need to be addressed.

 Stage three: Prioritise our activity